iantanwx/cerebria/_posts/2016-06-07-recursive-solutions-in-scala.md

 {% endhighlight %}

 See how elegant the Scala function is compared to the imperative JavaScript loop?
-Substitution enables this.
 Let's break down our `factorizer` function, subtituting values from left to right:

 	// call the function
 	factorizer(3)